sand-worm-labs/sandworm-web/README.md

 ## 🚀 Features

-- **Landing Page** – Introduces SandWorm and its capabilities, TOC's, turtorials.
+- **Landing Page** – Introduces SandWorm and its capabilities, TOC's, tutorial.
 - **Public Gists** – View and share useful queries with the community.
 - **IDE** – An interactive environment to write, test, and execute WQL queries. (/Workspace)